kushv818/embedded-onboarding/section-02/README.md

 So the assembly is saying to load 1 byte (8 bits) from memory at the address `r1 + 4` into register `r0`.

-A halfword is 1 byte.
-A `uint8_t` is also 1 byte.
+A `uint8_t` is 1 byte.
 Using `ldrh` (halfword) here would load two adjacent elements (arr[4] and arr[5]) into one 16-bit register.
+Or four adjacent elements into one 32-bit register.

 This would not work without memory alignment of data types.

 ### Stack Frames

-Because stack space is EXTREMELY limited on microcntrollers, we do not use recursion (I have probably said this before, but you get to hear it again)
+Because stack space is EXTREMELY limited on microcntrollers, we do not use recursion (I have probably said this before, but you get to hear it again).

 ## 4. Interrupts and Execution